Stepping through the mirror - the anatomy of denial.

 Person A tells person B that when B does x,y and z, there is a serious problem.

-If I said, 'Kit, when I left the last session I was practically hallucinating and I wanted to die' his thoughts would most likely be - 'She is accusing me of making her feel suicidal!'
+If I said, 'Kit, when I left the last session I was practically hallucinating and I wanted to die' his thoughts would most likely be - 'She is saying I made her feel suicidal!'
 I would be, in his opinion, playing the victim so that he 'has to' rescue me.
-Or, the persecutor, trying to harm him, trying to make him feel guilty, to turn him into a victim.
+Or, he would see the persecutor, trying to harm him, trying to make him feel guilty, to turn him into a victim.

-This pop-psychology- I'm not a fan of the 'drama triangle - has turned up in my therapy room several times, and it is heart-breaking to see the lack of compassion it can engender when people view the distress of others as purely manipulative.
-The alternative is to regard whatever behaviour, words, tone of voice, as communication.
-Focus on it being simply an open-channel, and go to the needs and feelings buried under habitual reactions and thinking, to disarm any threat and restore humanity.
+This is pop-psychology- I'm not a fan of the 'drama triangle (!)
+I've had a couple of clients who believe in it and it is heart-breaking to see the lack of compassion it can engender.
+It can lead to people viewing the distress of others as purely manipulative.
+As I say, underlying needs for safety, belonging, communication etc don't just go away, to find alternative ways to behave to improve life, everyone's needs must be understood!
+To get to this begin with regarding whatever and any behaviour, words, tone of voice are used, as communication.
+If what is being communicated in a need to do someone harm, that isn't actually a need, it could come from a need for protection or to predate!
+Certainly don't waste time in misunderstanding.
+As long as you are safe, focus on any communication as an open-channel, and go to the needs and feelings buried under habitual reactions and thinking, to disarm any threat and restore humanity.

 I will copy and paste my letter to him, further down this page.